This post asks is deflation bad or good?

 Consider Japan’s experience with prices after a huge unrealistic bubble, prices have been dropping for years.
 The cause was a bubble, prices needed to adjust.
 It is interesting to note, Japan in 2006 gave up many years of quantitative easing by its central bank because it did not work.
 It was pushing against the wind.

 Other causes of price movements downward are demographics, population changes, increases in productivity, decrease in the velocity of money and global trade can also cause deflation.
-Many deflationary episodes in history where caused by political economic events, like the post American civil war great deflation and the return of the gold standard.
+Many deflationary episodes in history were caused by political-economic events, like the post-American civil war great deflation and the return of the gold standard.